padrinobook/padrinobook/02-job-board-application.md

     rspec ./spec/app/controllers/page_controller_spec.rb:8 # PageController returns hello world

-Our tests get's the root index out our application (`get "/"`) and we expecting that the response from this request should be *Hello world* (`last_response.body.should == "Hello World"`).
-Because we changed the layout routes and the layout of our application, this test failed (it's **red**).
+Our tests gets the root index out our application (`get "/"`) and we expect that the response from this request should be *Hello world* (`last_response.body.should == "Hello World"`).
+Because we changed the routes and the layout of our application, this test failed (it's **red**).
 Let's change the code of our spec to pass the test (make it **green**):

     require 'spec_helper'